zuozhenggh/learning-library/data-management-library/dw-hr-analytics/provision-resources/provision-resources.md

 13. Clicking on the links to the resources should take you to their pages.

-**Note**: In case there is no link to get to analytics instance, follow the two steps given below, else proceed to the next lab.
+**Note:** In case there is no link to get to analytics instance, follow the two steps given below, else proceed to the next lab.

 14. From the navigation menu, under **Solutions and Platform**, go to **Analytics** and select **Analytics Cloud**.